-Because I'm a doula/birthkeeper, I want to talk specifically to that demographic as we are bombarded with messages about losing baby weight and getting our bodies 'back.
+Because of my background as a doula I want to talk specifically to that demographic as we are bombarded with messages about losing baby weight and getting our bodies 'back.

 If you are breastfeeding, dieting and intense exercise can cause your supply to drop because you simply don’t have the fuel your body needs to feed another human so your body prioritizes your own needs over breastmilk production.
 There is no magic number of calories we can universally cut or burn that will allow breastfeeding to continue undisturbed for you- we’re too complex for that and everyone has a different limit.

 Breastmilk is also a detoxification pathway for the body, which means that what you're excreting baby is eating.
 Most of what you excrete from weight loss leaves through the lungs which are a primary detoxification pathway for the body - when we “burn fat” it isn’t released as direct energy in the body, but released through our respiratory system.
 The skin, kidneys, and colon are also detoxification pathways, and the breasts are part of that system too.